Promise Fellow Toolbox

 Out of School Support

-- Supporting Social Emotional Learning in High Quality Afterschool Programs – this resource includes helpful research on how high quality after school programming improves Social-Emotional learning, as well as tangible examples and ways to implement quality after school programming.
+- Supporting Social and Economical Development Through Quality Afterschool Programs – this resource includes helpful research on how high quality after school programming improves Social-Emotional learning, as well as tangible examples and ways to implement quality after school programming.

 - Minnesota Youth Council (Minnesota Alliance With Youth) The Minnesota Youth Council is a collaboration of youth and adults working together to empower and mobilize youth across the state to exercise their voices, opinions and ideas to take action on youth issues.